Peace journalism: Examples

 Budrus documentary film, telling the true story of the successful non-violent struggle of the people of the village Bubrus in the West Bank of Palestine.

 Arab revolutions and the power of nonviolent action by Stephen Zunes, writing for the National Catholic Reporter.

 Anne Applebaum argues in this piece for the Washington Post that though it is tempting to lump all the recent revolutions in the Middle East and North Africa into a single "Arab revolution," or "Arab Spring" the differences between them may turn out to be more important than their similarities: In the Arab world, it's 1848 - not 1989.

 This report from Michelle Shephard Somalia's Al Qaeda: A chance for Shabab to negotiate? is an example of a partial PJ piece, where some elements of PJ are present.
 The piece does not assume there are only two parties, and does not assume parties' goals exactly match reported positions, and explores contradictory goals within a single official party.
 It also reports on peaceful responses to conflict.
 This report however is generally closed in space and time: with little exploration of the reasons behind the conflict between warring groups (including considering the conduct of the weak national government), or whether parties other than Al Queda/Al Shabab have used violence, and assumes that causes and sources of solutions are restricted to within Somalia itself.
 The report also does not explore non-elite efforts at peace, even though Somalis rally against al-Qaeda allies suggests that there is local support for peace efforts.

 Positive feedback loops are a useful reference point here for conceptualising the various entry points for peace journalism in the wider phenomenology of news.
 Peace journalism has been applied in training and dialogue with journalists in a variety of settings.
 However peace journalism has also been applied in a number of other sectors.

 These interventions are extremely varied and, in addition to the examples noted above, include international NGO work with local partners and networks in areas of conflict, the promotion of communication rights, participatory processes, community-based communication approaches for development, and social change and peacebuilding (for example see Current Projects-Communication for Social Change & World Association for Christian Communication programmes and further reading sections below) and work with organisations who may themselves become sources for peace journalism.
-Government and inter-governmental approaches have also facilitated peace journalism in preventing media manipulation and promoting people centred media in post-conflict societies and through the United Nations.
+Government and inter-governmental approaches have also facilitated peace journalism in preventing media manipulation and promoting people centered media in post-conflict societies and through the United Nations.
 Likewise upper level editors and media organisation managers have participated in peace journalism workshops and seminars.

 Criticism

-Peace journalism has aroused a number of debates and criticisms from scholars and journalists.
+Debates surrounding peace journalism arise from concerns about ethics and how the field is structured.
+Ethical concerns pertain to the objectivity of peace journalism and how violence is portrayed while structural concerns focus on concepts of media structure, public reception, and different approaches to the field.